reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 ### Working with MongoDB in Apollo (Graphql) Server

-To use mongo for our database.
+To use MongoDB for our database.
 It can be installed on either a [Mac](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) or [Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) machine.
 Here we will be using MongoDB Community Edition 6.0.
 I recommend installing with brew (on Mac) to do that in your terminal run the following:

 ```bash
 xcode-select --install  # installing XCode tools